Trump's Gone, So CNN Pulls The Plug On White House Press Briefings

-Category: World Politics Hits: 0Published with permission of PRESS RUN, Eric Boehlert’s must-read media newsletter.
+Category: World Politics Hits: 4Published with permission of PRESS RUN, Eric Boehlert’s must-read media newsletter.
 Subscribe here.
 After creating new programming rules for the Trump administration and airing virtually every minute of every White House press briefing live and in its entirety, CNN has quietly cut the cord with the new Democratic administration.
 Just one month into President Joe Biden's term, the all-news cable channel last week stopped airing the daily White House press briefings.
 Perhaps the events weren't entertaining enough, as White House spokesperson Jen Psaki has routinely declined to insert Biden into cultural war debates, refused to castigate reporters, and won’t make stuff up in the name of partisan warfare, the way her Republican predecessors did.
 Instead, Psaki has answered questions as best she can about White House policy, while treating journalists with respect, instead of mocking them in search of cheap political points.
 That's no longer considered must-see TV at CNN.
 Fox News also stopped airing the briefings, which is completely expected.
 MSNBC as of last week was still airing the live Q&A's from the White House.
 CNN's move represents one of the most dramatic ways the press has changed the way it covers Biden, as compared to Trump.
 Suddenly gone is the nonstop, unfiltered coverage of White House briefings, which defined cable news during the past four years.

 Read more https://crooksandliars.com/2021/03/trumps-gone-so-cnn-pulls-plug-white-house